validatedpatterns/docs/ansible-edge-gitops/ideas-for-customization.md

 # HOWTO Define your own Ansible Controller Configuration

+The [ansible_load_controller.sh](https://github.com/hybrid-cloud-patterns/ansible-edge-gitops/blob/main/scripts/ansible_load_controller.sh) is designed to be relatively easy to customize with a new controller configuration.
+Structurally, it is principally based on [configure_controller.yml](https://github.com/redhat-cop/controller_configuration/blob/devel/playbooks/configure_controller.yml) from the Red Hat Community of Practice [controller_configution](https://github.com/redhat-cop/controller_configuration) collection.
+The order and specific list of  roles invoked is taken from there.

+To customize it, the main thing would be to replace the different variables in the role tasks with the your own.
+The script includes the roles for variable types that this pattern does not manage in order to make that part straightforward.

+The reason this pattern ships with a script as it does instead of invoking the referenced playbook directly is that several of the configuration elements depend on each other, and there was not a super-convenient place to put things like the controller credentials as the playbook suggests.

 # Next Steps

 [Help & Feedback](https://groups.google.com/g/hybrid-cloud-patterns){: .btn .fs-5 .mb-4 .mb-md-0 .mr-2 }